St. John Virgin Islands: The Best Snorkeling and Top Beaches

 Coral Bay is the laid back side of the island where your sleep options are house rentals or “villas”.
 The housing is built into the sides of the rocky cliffs, which often afford wonderful views, but it also requires navigating tricky driveways.
 Always ask about the drive to the house.
 Some are truly villas, but you can rent anything from mansions to studio cottages.

 Many have pools and other amenities.
-Look on vrbo.com where we booked to see the options.
+Look on vrbo.com or Airbnb where we booked to see the options.
 Both places we rented were accurately represented, but I did my due diligence to be sure.
 Most rentals provide beach chairs, beach towels, and coolers.
 Look at the list of provisions and pack lightly.
 Both sides of the island are casual, with the exception of a couple of upscale restaurants.

 Coral Bay has plenty of shops and restaurants, some with live entertainment.
 There is no walking back to your villa, though.
 There might be some that say you could, but the roads are narrow and winding, and there are no designated sidewalks.
 I wouldn’t do it.